Improver and intermediate workshops: 'The Saturday group'

 The format of the workshop varies according to the attendees.
 However, there are some common features:

 We usually define a 'small group' as a minimum of six people, and a maximum of twelve.
 The average number is 6-8 people, so that each attendee gets plenty of individual attention.
 All small groups are made up of equal numbers of leaders and followers, so no-one need wait for a partner.
+We rotate partners throughout all our classes.

 We have not increased our small-group prices for five years, despite rising venue costs and other costs.
 The price for a small-group workshop/lesson is £30 per person per hour.
 This is half the cost of a private lesson for an individual, in a hall/studio.
 It's an economical way to get personal attention and tuition and meet other dancers.